apollo

 About Finerenone

-Finerenone is used to treat patients with chronic renal damage caused by type 2 diabetes.
+Finerenone is used to treat chronic renal damage caused by type 2 diabetes.
 Finerenone also lowered the occurrence of new-onset heart failure considerably.
 Chronic renal disease is defined by a gradual kidney function decline over time.
 Type 2 diabetes occurs when your body cannot maintain normal blood sugar levels.

 Finerenone contains the active substance finerenone.
 It works by blocking the action of certain hormones (mineralocorticoids) that can damage your kidneys and heart.